jagtalon/figma-open-graph/README.md

 # Figma Open Graph Plugin
 A Figma plugin that pulls in Open Graph information from websites.
+Requires https://github.com/jagtalon/figma-open-graph-server

 ![Screenshot of the Figma Plugin](images/Screenshot.png)